 - 1. Think back to your earliest memory.
 What do you remember and when? - 2.
 How might you now find out about your mother or father's earliest memory? - 3.
 How might you find out about what life was like for your grandmother or grandfather? - 4.
 How would you find out about the life of your great-grandmother or great grandfather? - 5.
-What about the life of your great-great-great grandmother or great-great-great-great grandfather? - 6.
+What about the life of your great-great-great-great grandmother or great-great-great-great-great-great grandfather? - 6.
 How far can you go back in exploring the history of your own family?